Why do weddings cost so much? Because Quality Matters.

 - Food and Drink: Well, here’s where it can get touchy.
 Some couples want their reception to be a big party so they spend on food and drink accordingly.
 One of the questions I see mostly his how much to spend on food and drink.
 Do you want a sit down dinner, or does a buffet save you money (and time at the reception.)
 Do you want to do an open bar or just beer and wine?
 Ultimately, the wine or liquor costs can really impact your budget.
 Are your drinks free to your guests, or do they pay for them.
 Maybe wine and beer is better.
 Maybe guests buy their own drinks.

 - Your cake/cupcakes are a nice treat for your guests.
 But can you cut corners, depends.
 Taste, design, and ultimately quality matters.
 And someone who knows how to bake for 100 to 200 guests and has handled weddings before matters.
 Do you want a lot of exquisite detail on your cake or can you save by having less.
 It’s tough to cut corners, but your baker can help you crunch the numbers.

 Wedding costs are hard to avoid, because weddings are after all productions.
 Even flying to Vegas to get married by Elvis will cost airfare, rental, gas and 106.95 for Elvis.

 Our advice is to take a breath, do a lot of homework, meet every vendor you’re considering ask questions and more questions.
+Sometimes you’ll find a better deal with a smaller studio that has less over head.
 Use our wedding tips for hiring vendors.
 In many aspects of wedding costs, you often get what you pay for.
 Be sure to check out our tips on hiring vendors and vendor questions.

 The views above are based on a decade or more of listening to our clients.
 Do you have an idea on how to save money without sacrificing quality, leave your comment below.